GhentCDH/Omeka-S-module-SplitFile/README.md

 # Split File

 Split multipage files into their component pages.

-For example, if have an item containing one ten-page file, you can use this module to split it into ten one-page files assigned to the same item.
+For example, if you have an item containing one ten-page file, you can use this module to split it into ten one-page files (assigned to the same item).

 This module is not optimized to split very large multipage files.
 It was tested on and should be used for files under 90 MB.
 Larger files should be split using